 Check for thrips before taking action.

-Be certain that pest thrips are present and causing damage before taking control action.
+- Be certain that pest thrips are present and causing damage before taking control action.
 Harsh weather, inadequate plant care, pathogens, and other invertebrates can cause similar-looking damage.

 - Thrips are difficult to control with pesticides.
-Often pesticides won’t be effective unless you wait until the next season and spray new growth.
+Often pesticides won’t be effective unless you wait until the next season and spray new plant growth.

-Horticultural oils, insecticidal soaps, and pyrethrins can provide temporary control, especially for greenhouse thrips.
+- Horticultural oils, insecticidal soaps, and pyrethrins can provide temporary control, especially for greenhouse thrips.
 Spinosad may be more effective.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.